shuxiangzhang/PhD_Projects/README.md

 <!-- LICENSE -->
 ## License <a name="License"></a>

-Distributed under the MIT License.
+This project is distributed under the MIT License.
 See [LICENSE.txt](https://github.com/shuxiangzhang/PhD_Projects/blob/main/LICENSE.txt) for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>